-- i.
-Are the terms of the legal agreement and the detailed quality assurance effective? - ii.
-Are learners at the collaborative partner's site receiving an equivalent experience to those at IADT's main site? - iii.
-Is the partnership being appropriately resourced?
+- Are the terms of the legal agreement and the detailed quality assurance effective? - Are learners at the collaborative partner's site receiving an equivalent experience to those at IADT? - Is the partnership being appropriately resourced? - Is there sufficient or appropriate information being collected by the Relationship Management Team to ensure timely and effective decision-making? - Are the communication channels effective?